 As of September 2015 there are four “creator-creation” lists available: Literature, Nonfiction, Music, and Art; each consists of the titles of the works, their genres, their creators, the year in which they were first published (or performed), and the number of times they have appeared in NAQT questions since we published our first set in 1996.

-New for September 2013 is the Military Topics list which includes wars, battles, treaties, commanders, units, and other topics of military history.
+There is also the Military History list which includes wars, battles, treaties, commanders, units, and other topics related to military history.
 Each entry is classified by type and provides the date, a very brief description of its importance (which might often appear as a giveaway clue in packets), and a frequency count.

 Furthermore, as this is data that changes from year to year, NAQT is offering “update rates” to repeat buyers: Schools that have already paid for a list can get complete, updated lists in all subsequent years for a fraction of the original price.
-The most recent version of NAQT’s frequency lists were released in September 2013.
-The previous editions were from July 2011.
-The new versions will begin shipping on Tuesday, October 1, 2013.
+These newly announced versions of NAQT’s frequency lists will be dated to September 2015; the previous editions were from September 2013.
+The new versions will begin shipping on September 15, 2015.